Gary Osborne: Career

 Osborne went on to collaborate with Elton John throughout the 1978 album A Single Man, and on parts of the albums 21 at 33, The Fox, Jump Up! and Leather Jackets.
 The three biggest singles co-written by Elton John and Osborne were "Part-Time Love" from 1978, "Little Jeannie", a U.S. million-seller in 1980, and the worldwide hit "Blue Eyes" from 1982.
 Osborne was the principal lyricist on the best-selling concept album Jeff Wayne's Musical Version of The War of the Worlds which has sold in excess of 15 million albums and performed half a dozen sold-out UK arena tours as well as touring in Europe and Australia.

 Osborne's collaboration with Richard Kerr yielded the US hit "I'm Dreaming" for Jennifer Warnes and "Making The Best of a Bad Situation" for Millie Jackson's Still Caught Up album, as well as cuts by Jimmy Helms, Cliff Richard, Peter Cetera, The Edwin Hawkins Singers and The Righteous Brothers.
 He co-wrote four songs for Albert Hammond's album Somewhere in America (1982).

 "I Am the Future", written with Lalo Schifrin for the soundtrack of the movie Class of 1984, was performed by Alice Cooper.
 Other films featuring Osborne songs include My Own Private Idaho, Stardust, Every Day's a Holiday, Summer Lovers, The Legacy and Oh!
 Heavenly Dog.

+In 1986, a demo tape containing a song co-written by Osborne ("Wars of the Roses") found its way to the BBC, which suggested it be shortlisted for the Song For Europe final that year; Osborne recruited a band, including his then-fiancée (and later wife) Lorna Bannon, which was named The Future, and was "hotly tipped" to win.
+However the regional juries placed the song last.